 The city – or better yet metropolis – is really fascinating!
-The mix of western culture and Chinese influences especially makes for a very exciting environment.
+The mix of western culture and Chinese influences makes for an especially exciting environment.

 The following article is dedicated entirely to bespoke (custom) tailoring in Hong Kong.
 While I was visiting the city, I had the chance to visit several tailors in their shops and I was also able to talk in depth to quite a few of them.
 As a veteran of bespoke clothing market, I was able to get an idea of the general level of bespoke tailoring in Hong Kong.